KatieRyb/ENGL396_Docs_StarsAlign/Animation.md

 # **Animation in Ren’Py**

 Adding an animation to the menu screen in Ren’Py can feel very complicated because Ren’Py as a game engine is not built to handle videos or gifs intuitively.
-However, it is possible\! but here is a very simplified explanation of how to do
+However, it is possible!
+Here is a very simple explanation of how to add an animation to Ren'Py.

 # **File Setup**